TILOS-AI-Institute/DEHNN/README_DATA.md

 ## README for netlist dataset we used in our paper.

 ### Raw Data:
-Digital Integrated Circuit Graph Data
+Digital Integrated Circuit Graph Data: SKY130-HS RocketTile Data

-SKY130-HS RocketTile Data

 2024-01-15  by Donghyeon Koh and W. Rhett Davis, NC State University